cloudamqp/lavinmq/README.md

-* Rewindable queues (all messages that are published to an exchange are stored and can be dumped into a queue when a certain binding is made, even if they already have been consumed once before)
+* Rewindable queues (all messages that are published to an exchange are stored and can be dumped into a queue when a certain binding is made, even if they have already been consumed before)
 * Horizontal scaling
-* Built in stream processor engine
+* Built-in stream processor engine

 ## Performance